dotnet/docs-aspire/docs/fundamentals/testing.md

 ## Explore the test project

+The following example test project was created as part of the **.NET Aspire Starter Application** template.
+If you're unfamiliar with it, see [Quickstart: Build your first .NET Aspire app](../get-started/build-your-first-aspire-app.md).
 The .NET Aspire test project takes a project reference dependency on the target app host.
 Consider the template project:

 :::code language="xml" source="snippets/testing/AspireApp1/AspireApp1.Tests/AspireApp1.Tests.csproj":::